neilrajan797/Data-Modeling-and-Analysis-for-Complex-Systems/README.md

-# Dynamic Predictive Modeling with N-Body Simulation Algorithms
+# Predictive Modeling with Simulation Algorithms for Celestial Bodies

 *A simulation framework employing advanced numerical integration methods to predict the behavior of complex, interacting systems.*